NEWSLETTER SIGNUP

 Connect WITH OUR SOCIAL ACTION TEAM

-Get Your Earned Income Tax Credit, Yo
+Philly, Get Your Tax Refund

-Get Your Earned Income Tax Credit, Yo
+Philly, Get Your Tax Refund

-What would you do with an extra $2,500 in the bank?
+What would you do with an extra $2,250 in the bank?
 Put a down payment on a car?
 Take a vacation?
 Squirrel it away to pay for college?
 Just, have it?

 How to get your Earned Income Tax Credit in Philly

-History and Impact of the Earned Income Tax Credit
+History and impact of the Earned Income Tax Credit

 He may have been right: Multiple studies from both sides of the aisle have shown EITC is the single best government-sponsored poverty relief program that exists.

 That’s because many working Americans walk a precarious knife’s edge when it comes to financial stability.
-More than 75 percent say they live paycheck to paycheck, putting them one catastrophe—an illness, a broken appliance, an unexpected move—away from insurmountable debt or even poverty.
+More than 75 percent say they live paycheck to paycheck, putting them one catastrophe — an illness, a broken appliance, an unexpected move — away from insurmountable debt or even poverty.

 Header photo by Alexander Mils / Unsplash